An overview of the practical and theoretical assessment services provided

 Enrol in your preferred CET course

-The National Electrical & Communications Association - College of Electrical Training (CET) is one of the longest established private training providers in Western Australia delivering prevocational, post trade and apprenticeship training.
+The College of Electrical Training (CET) is one of the longest established private training providers in Western Australia delivering prevocational, post trade and apprenticeship training.

 CET operates from two campuses: Jandakot, which was opened on 4 March 2008 and Joondalup Campus, which opened in June 2013 replacing the former Balcatta campus.
 CET’s training is delivered by a flexible mix of a face-to-face training, open learning and blended learning.
 Students have the option to choose which delivery method suits their needs and can easily switch learning modes if their needs change.
 This is particularly beneficial for regional and remote students who can now access quality training without the need to physically attend a training centre.
 This progressive approach is ensuring the electrical industry has a constantly growing pool of trained and qualified tradespeople.

-CET trains approximately 50% of WA’s apprentices and the quality of CET’s training has been recognised by a number of awards including the following:
+CET trains over 50% of WA’s apprentices and the quality of CET’s training has been recognised by a number of awards including the following: